 A website can offer a new approach to solving problems.
 That’s what the elementary team at the Frisco Athletic Center is learning this semester in ideaSpark.
-The team, comprised of Ella, Isaac and Muhammad, age 9, and Adrian, age 8, have tackled school bullying and encouraged reading in their team website projects.
+The team, comprised of Ella, Isaac, Muhammad and Adrian, have tackled school bullying and encouraged reading in their team website projects.
 The students as a team have learned to discuss problems they face, ask questions on what they don’t know, wireframe their webpages using pencil and paper, and build webpages using their new HTML and CSS skills.

 Like many kids their age, this team gets excited about all things Star Wars, Minecraft and Pokemon Go.
 That sparked an idea to create a website that recommends books to kids based on their interests.
 Ella is in charge of the homepage, and she’s using her design and CSS skills to make an engaging landing page.
 Users start by selecting their interest, which will direct them to a student page with books on that topic — Minecraft (Adrian), Star Wars (Isaac) and Pokemon Go!
 (Muhammad).